xenoliferttv/snf_offline_maprotationbuilder/README.md

 - Make and use presets
 - Comfy to use (drag & drop etc.)

-and then just copy & paste into your serverconfig.ini
+when done just copy & paste into your ServerSettings.ini

 Its a simple .html and runs completely offline.